Don Harper: Return to Australia (from 1983 onwards)

 Some of his incidental music from Doctor Who was later reused, in reorchestrated form, as part of the De Wolfe stock score of Mary Millington's True Blue Confessions (1980).

-In 2005, MF Doom and Danger Mouse, in their collaborative project Danger Doom, sampled Don Harper's "Chamber Pop" and "Thoughtful Popper".
+In 2005, MF Doom and Danger Mouse, in their collaborative project Danger Doom, sampled Don Harper's "Thoughtful Popper".
 Elements of "Dank Earth" from the Dawn of the Dead soundtrack were sampled on "Intro" by Gorillaz from Demon Days, which was also produced by Danger Mouse.